visit-dav/visit/src/doc/dev_manual/test_suite.rst

-The command-line with ``--pixdiff=0.5 --avgdiff=0.1`` means that any result with *fewer* than 0.5% of pixels that are different is a **PASS** and anything with more than 0.5% of pixels different but where *every* pixel gray-scale difference is less than .1 is still a **PASS**.
+The command-line with ``--pixdiff=0.5 --avgdiff=0.1`` means that any result with *fewer* than 0.5% of pixels that are different is a **PASS** and anything with more than 0.5% of pixels different but where the average pixel gray-scale difference is less than .1 is still a **PASS**.

-When running the test suite on platforms other than the currently adopted baseline platform or when running tests in modes other than the standard modes, a couple of options will be very useful; ``--pixdiff`` and ``--avgdiff``.
-The ``pixdiff`` option allows one to specify a tolerance on the *percentage* of *non-background* pixels that are different.
-Because plots rarely cover *all* pixels in an image, only pixels that are *non-background* color (non-constant-color backgrounds, the logic is more complicated) are included when computing the ``pixdiff`` precentage.
-The ``avgdiff`` option allows one to specify a second tolerance for the case when the ``pixdiff`` tolerance is exceeded.
-The ``avgdiff`` option specifies an allowed gray-scale intensity difference averaged over all pixels that are different.
-The command-line options ``--pixdiff=4.5 --avgdiff=1.5`` means that if an image has fewer than 4.5% of *non-background* pixels that are different, it is considered a **Pass**.
-If an image has more than ``4.5%`` of *non-background* pixels that are different but their averaged gray-scale intensity difference is less than ``1.5``, then it is still considered a **Pass**.
-When using difference tolerances, a good place to start is ``--pixdiff=1.0 --avgdiff=1.0``.
+Testing on Non-Baseline Configurations
+""""""""""""""""""""""""""""""""""""""

+When running the test suite on platforms other than the currently adopted baseline platform or when running tests in modes other than the standard modes, the ``--pixdiff`` and ``--avgdiff`` command-line options will be very useful.

 For numerical textual results, there is also a ``--numdiff`` command-line option that specifies a *relative* numerical difference tolerance in numerical textual